 The perfect center table should be of the right size to reach out for snacks, sturdy enough to support books or even your feet and blend in aesthetically.
-Here are 5 buying tips to help you choose a center table that fits both your living room and lifestyle:
+Here are 5 center table buying tips to help you choose one that fits both your living room and lifestyle:

 The ideal center table anchors the furniture in a room by filling in the gap, while providing enough space around it for movement or for some simple leg stretching.
 If your seating area is larger you can create two or more center points.